If your actions inspire others to dream more, learn more, do more and become more, you are a leader. – John Quincy Adams

 There’s something about a gift that makes everyone happy.

 Whether it’s a for birthday, a holiday, or just because, there’s nothing quite like the moment that someone is presented with a gift.
 Even the people who know what’s inside the present watch with eager anticipation, waiting to see the gift revealed and the reaction of the recipient.
 Something about the process of opening a present makes us want to be a part of it.

 As a creative, you’re probably accustomed to people referring to you as ‘gifted.’
 Your gift was given to you by your Creator, and you’ve likely spent your life unwrapping it and sharing it with others.
-But when we feel that our gift is all people are interested in, a negative side of this giftedness can arise.
+What happens when people are more interested in the gift than the person that is doing the giving?